Highlights Of The Program

 FOLLOW THE DIRTY WATER DROPLET

-- Tracing how combined sewer overflows contaminate streets and surface water during heavy rainfall
+- Tracking how combined sewer overflows contaminate streets and surface water during heavy rainfall

 - Mapping clean and dirty water fractions through sewer networks using the integrated Rana model